In the beginning

 Under Thelma Zwirner’s leadership, the shelter expanded significantly, accommodating more dogs and providing indoor and outdoor runs.
 By the time of her death in 1994, Orphans of the Storm had become one of the largest animal shelters in the country.

 Richard Zwirner, Thelma’s son, took over the shelter’s leadership in 1994 after serving on its board for 25 years.
 Richard continued to build on the shelter’s founding mission, including adding a large cat room and beautiful wooded nature trail, which provides a peaceful reprieve for dogs, shelter dog walkers, and potential adopters.
+He served as President until his passing in 2017, leaving behind a lasting legacy of compassion and unwavering dedication to the shelter and its animals.

-Donna served as Volunteer President for seven years, during which she played a pivotal role in advancing our shelter’s lifesaving legacy, which began over 95 years ago.
+Donna Heggie served as Volunteer President for seven years, during which she played a pivotal role in advancing our shelter’s lifesaving legacy, which began over 95 years ago.
 Under her leadership, the foster program saw significant improvements, and she initiated the important work of building our new shelter.
 Donna was instrumental in positioning Orphans as a vital community resource for pet adoption, while also strengthening Orphan of the Storm’s position as a leading institution for stray and abandoned dogs and cats throughout Lake County and beyond.

 Today

 In 2024 Michelle Shields was asked to serve as our Volunteer President.
 Michelle has been a dedicated volunteer at the shelter for many years, wearing many hats including dog walker, foster, photographer, and social media manager.
 Her connection to the shelter began at age five, when she got her first dog from here, and she has adopted many more since then.
-She has been instrumental in assisting the Board as we explore options for building a new shelter and is excited to use her many years of experience as a business owner to bring new ideas to Orphans of the Storm as we plan for tour next 100 years.
+She has been instrumental in assisting the Board as we explore options for building a new shelter and is excited to use her many years of experience as a business owner to bring new ideas to Orphans of the Storm as we plan for our next 100 years.